Imnaseli/SpotifyCharm/ReadMe.md

 Honestly the code is still shaky, but its cool, ill soon get it fixed.

+Will add more features to it in the future , if i ever want to come back to it

 ### Current Issues

 Invalid Username
 -Thats honestly the only Problem